jkrapohl/SnakeWRAP/paper/paper.md

 ---
-title: METASnake: A Snakemake Workflow to facilitate automated processing of metagenomic data through the metaWRAP pipeline
+title: 'METASnake: A Snakemake Workflow to facilitate automated processing of metagenomic data through the metaWRAP pipeline'
 tags:
   - metaWRAP
   - snakemake